 Does Medicare cover their care?
 No, but there are other options, including Medicaid waivers (need-based financial aid), the Aid and Attendance Improved Pension (for qualifying veterans), and long-term care insurance.
 Preferred Care at Home strives to provide reliable, compassionate care that is also affordable.

-Preferred Care at Home caregivers can help you keep your house in order, run errands, and get up and about for some healthy physical activity.
+Caregivers can help you keep your house in order, run errands, and get up and about for some healthy physical activity.
 They can also remind you to take your medication; ensure you’re eating nutritious, home-cooked meals; and help you with personal-care needs.* Your caregiver is your companion, encourager and assistant.

 You may benefit from home care if one or more of the following is true: